 Pursuant to the Accessibility Policy, the following sets out an action plan to ensure that library service at KFPL is relevant, inclusive and responsive for all, including persons with disabilities.

 In 2015 further training was provided to staff regarding accessible technologies.
-In 2016 re-fresher AODA training is planned.
+In 2016 re-fresher AODA training for all staff was completed using the government sponsored Accessforward AODA training module.
+All staff completed the Ontario Human Rights Commission AODA training module and the Human Rights 101 module.

 Accessible Emergency Information